mitty1293/random-notionify-slack/README.md

 docker compose up --build -d
 ```

-This will start the application and schedule the task to run every day at 9 AM.
-You can modify the schedule by changing the cron schedule expression in `src/index.js`.
+This will start the application and schedule the task according to the cron schedule specified in `src/config.json`.

 ## Project Structure

 - `src/index.js`: Main script that handles Notion page selection and Slack notification.
 - `src/blocks.js`: Contains the function to generate Slack message blocks.
-- `src/config.json`: Configuration file containing Notion API key, database IDs, and Slack bot token.
+- `src/config.json`: Configuration file containing Notion API key, database IDs, Slack bot token, and the cron schedule.

 ## License